-In 2009, the NS NDP made history by becoming the first New Democratic Party in Atlantic Canada to form government.
-The NDP kept commitments we made in the last campaign.
-You can download a PDF here and see how we kept each 2009 commitment to help move Nova Scotia forward.
+In 2009, our NS NDP made history by becoming the first New Democratic Party in Atlantic Canada to form government.
+The NDP kept commitments made in their 2009 election campaign.
+You can download a PDF here to see how we kept each 2009 commitment to help move Nova Scotia forward.

 Providing better care sooner

 - The NDP opened Canada’s first Collaborative Emergency Centres to provide 24/7 emergency care and same or next day appointments.
 Eight have already opened or are in planning stages.
 ER closures were reduced for four years in a row.

 - The NDP launched the first ever strategy to help Nova Scotians and their families who are living with mental health and addictions.